jdmartin/dhlinux-jekyll/_tutorials/Web/Notes-on-Apache-Setup.md

 -   a2dissite 000-default.conf
 -   restart apache

 Now, we’re going to need a place to put our files...
-Let’s use /var/www/dhsi.dev/public\_html (mkdir -p to make a chain of dirs) - We’ll have to make that directory, as it doesn't exist by default.
-Let's also make /var/www/dhsi.dev/logs
+Let’s use /var/www/test.dev/public\_html (mkdir -p to make a chain of dirs) - We’ll have to make that directory, as it doesn't exist by default.
+Let's also make /var/www/test.dev/logs

-Now, let’s make /etc/apache2/sites-available/dhsi.conf
+Now, let’s make /etc/apache2/sites-available/test.conf

 ```
 <VirtualHost *:80>
     ServerAdmin webmaster@localhost
-    ServerName dhsi.dev
+    ServerName test.dev
-    ServerAlias www.dhsi.dev
+    ServerAlias www.test.dev
-    DocumentRoot /var/www/dhsi.dev/public_html
+    DocumentRoot /var/www/test.dev/public_html
-    ErrorLog /var/www/dhsi.dev/logs/error.log
+    ErrorLog /var/www/test.dev/logs/error.log
-    CustomLog /var/www/dhsi.dev/logs/access.log combined
+    CustomLog /var/www/test.dev/logs/access.log combined
 </VirtualHost>
 ```
 -   Now, you're ready to enable your site.
-    -   sudo a2ensite dhsi.conf (This step takes the name of your conf file as an argument.)
+    -   sudo a2ensite test.conf (This step takes the name of your conf file as an argument.)
     -   restart apache

 See also: